niplav/site/turning.md

 the deletion or insertion of vertices, this leaves us with the graph edit distance that uses edge insertion and edge deletion.

-We can then write a simple algorithm for `$\succeq=f(\succsim)$`:
+We can then write a simple pseudocode algorithm for `$\succeq=f(\succsim)$`:

 	turn(G≿=(W, E≿)):